WomenBioinfoDataScLA/.github/profile/README.md

 💻 Some of the content you will find here is also aviable in our [Youtube channel](https://www.youtube.com/c/WomenBioinformaticsNetworkLA)

-🔖 🔗 Check our [social media](https://linktr.ee/wbds) to be awae of the news!
+🔖 🔗 Check our [social media](https://linktr.ee/wbds) to be aware of the news!